Help STOP Formosa Plastics!

 The fight to stop Formosa Plastics from building a mega-polluting petrochemical plant in St. James Parish, Louisiana, has reached a crucial turning point.
 After a lot of hard work — through the power of the people and robust legal opposition — construction has been delayed.

-The U.S. Army Corps of Engineers has suspended the project's federal permit and is now reevaluating it.
+The U.S. Army Corps of Engineers has suspended the project's federal permit and has ordered a full environmental impact statement in August of 2021.
 Any meaningful analysis will make it clear that the permit should be revoked entirely.
 The plant would pollute a predominantly Black community, disturb unmarked burial sites of formerly enslaved people, degrade wetlands, and deepen the plastic pollution crisis.

 Urge the Army Corps of Engineers to prioritize environmental justice and protect wetlands by revoking Formosa Plastics' federal permit today.